MRSA Bacteria: Facts, Information and Treatment News

 Methicillin-resistant Staphylococcus aureus (MRSA) is a bacterium responsible for several difficult to treat infections in humans.
 It is also called Oxacillin-Resistant Staphylococcus Aureus (ORSA).

-MRSA is any strain of Staphylococcus aureus that has developed, through the process of natural selection, resistance to beta-lactam antibiotics, which include the penicillins (methicillin, dicloxacillin, nafcillin, oxacillin, etc.) and the cephalosporins.
+MRSA is any strain of Staphylococcus aureus that has developed, through the process of natural selection, resistance to beta-lactam antibiotics, which include the penicillin (methicillin, dicloxacillin, nafcillin, oxacillin, etc.) and the cephalosporins.

-The bacterium was first discovered in the UK in 1961, just a few years after Methicillin was being used to treat Staph infections.
-Eventually Staphylococcus became immune to the antibiotic known as Methicillin and formed into another harmful bacteria called MRSA or Methicillin-Resistant Staphylococcus Aureus.
+The bacterium was first discovered in the UK in 1961, just a few years after Methicillin were being used to treat Staph infections.
+Eventually, Staphylococcus became immune to the antibiotic known as Methicillin and formed into another harmful bacterium called MRSA or Methicillin-Resistant Staphylococcus Aureus.
 This bacterium only began as a hospital acquired infection, now it's being seen in the schools and community as well.

-MRSA is especially troublesome in hospitals, where patients with open wounds, invasive devices and weakened immune systems are at greater risk of infection than the general public.
-In fact, according to the U.S. Center for Disease Control and Prevention, a report showed that MRSA infections reached 127,000 in 1999, with as many as 11,000 people dying from the deadly superbug.
+MRSA is especially troublesome in hospitals, where patients with open wounds, invasive devices and weakened immune systems are at greater risk of infection than the public.
+In fact, according to the U.S. Center for Disease Control and Prevention, a report showed that MRSA infections reached 127,000 in 1999, with as many as 11,000 people dying from the deadly super bug.